 Maybe Ponce de Leon should have considered becoming a vampire.
-My just-out magazine article, “Old Blood, New Tricks: What Blood’s Got to Do with It,” highlights the work of a couple of wild and crazy guys named Tony Wyss-Coray, PhD, and his erstwhile graduate student, Saul Villeda, now a full-blown PhD himself.
+My just-out magazine article, “Old Brain, New Tricks: What Blood’s Got to Do with It,” highlights the work of a couple of wild and crazy guys named Tony Wyss-Coray, PhD, and his erstwhile graduate student, Saul Villeda, now a full-blown PhD himself.
 Against all odds, the intrepid duo (with help from many others in the Wyss-Coray lab and beyond) showed that old blood can gum up a young brain.

 Okay, well, so that’s a bummer.
 But the real intrigue of Wyss-Coray, Villeda et al.‘s research lies in tantalizing hints that the inverse – “young blood can soup up an old brain” – quite possibly may be true as well.
 Or, as the article puts it: